ProvableHQ/sdk/sdk/README.md

 ## 5. Communicating with the Aleo Network

 Communication with the Aleo network is done through the `AleoNetworkClient` class.
-This class provides methods to query data from Aleo network nodes and submit transactions to the Aleo network.
+This class provides methods to query data from the Aleo network nodes and submit transactions to the Aleo network.

 A full list of methods provided by the `AleoNetworkClient` class and usage examples can be found in the [Network Client API documentation](https://developer.aleo.org/sdk/typescript/aleo_network_client).